 - Cornelia Spiegel

-2023 Charles and Nancy Naeser Prize to Sarah Falkowski (University of Tübingen) and Kalin McDannell (Dartmouth College)
+2023 Charles and Nancy Naeser Prize to Birk Haertel (University of Calgary, Canada)

 Previous Prize Recipients